healeycodes/hoot-language/README.md

 # Hoot Lang

-Hoot is a general-purpose, interpreted scripting language.
+A general-purpose interpreted scripting language with an event loop.
 It's dynamically typed, with classes, inheritance, and closures.
 It's an implementation and extension of the [Lox](https://github.com/munificent/craftinginterpreters) Programming language.

 Hoot extends Lox by introducing an event loop for non-blocking I/O, more complex types (string, list, map), and a small standard library (web requests, file reading/writing, delay functions).